vhskishore/Ansible_Pract/Installation and Configuration.md

  - Launch/select required number of servers.
 Which are called Managed Nodes/Clients.
  - Requirements for Manager Nodes/Clients:
     - Python 2(version 2.6 or later) or Python 3 (version 3.5 or later)
+ - Ansible Engine uses SSH Connectio to connect and work with Managed Nodes.
+ -
 *** Note: We can also work without Python on Manager Nodes that is using raw modules.

 *** Ansible version 2.4 and later can manage earlier operating systems that contain Python 2.5 or higher.